Ideal Triangulations and Once-Punctured Surface Bundles: Introduction

 \subsection{Acknowledgments}

+This work began as the author's PhD dissertation, supervised by Neil Hoffmann.
+The author would like to thank him for his patience and continued support.
 The author would like to thank William Jaco for initiating this investigation.
 The author would like to express their gratitude to Saul Schleimer for key references and encouraging the focus on vertex solutions over fundamental solutions.
+The author gratefully acknowledges that part of the work and code used to generate examples in this paper were developed with support from Henry Segerman’s NSF grant (DMS-1708239, Three- and Four-Dimensional Triangulations and Mathematical Visualization, 2017–2021) during a summer research assistantship at Oklahoma State University.
 Finally, the author would like to thank Ian Agol and Joel Hass for stimulating conversations leading to some of the specific examples in Section \ref{Sec:Examples}.